Internal Transit System

 At times, movement can feel unclear, paused, or uneven.

-This is often less about something being wrong, and more about attention becoming involved in the movement itself — holding, evaluating, or expecting something different.
+This is often less about something being wrong, and more about attention tightening around the movement itself.

 When that happens, movement can feel constrained.

-Just as often, the same movement will resolve on its own when attention is no longer trying to track or adjust it.
+Just as often, the same movement settles on its own when attention is no longer trying to track it.

 The Three Currents